dtumad/lean-crypto-formalization/README.md

 It also contains basic constructions of oracles, including logging oracles, random oracles, and ways to combine and compose oracles to construct more complex oracles.
 Simulation semantics are also used to define a number of coercions between computations with less oracles to more oracles in order to simplify the specification of algorithms and oracles.

-`src/computational_monads/distribution_semantics` defines a denotational semantics for computations with access to simple oracles, such as a coin oracle or uniform selection oracle.
+`src/computational_monads/distribution_semantics` defines a denotational semantics (`eval_dist`) for computations with access to simple oracles, such as a coin oracle or uniform selection oracle.
 The denotation is given by a probability mass function, using the `pmf` definition in mathlib.
-It also defines the notion of computations being equivalent under the distribution semantics, and the probability of an event holding after a computation (as a specialization of the outer measure associated to the probability distribution).
+It also defines the probability of an event holding after a computation (`prob_event`) as a specialization of the outer measure associated to the probability distribution.

 The general structure of most constructions is to first use the simulation semantics to reduce a computation to a simple set of basic oracles, and then to use the distribution semantics to reason about the corresponding probability distribution for the computation.